Don't Be a Menace to South Central While Drinking Your Juice in the Hood

 Don't Be a Menace was theatrically released in the United States on January 12, 1996, by Miramax Films.
-It received mixed to negative reviews from critics but has gained a cult following from audiences.
+It received mixed to negative reviews from critics but has gained a cult following.
 The film grossed $20.1 million worldwide.

 Plot

 Ashtray, Tray for short, is sent to the inner city to live with his father.
-Tray gets an education about life on the streets from his psychotic, gun-toting cousin Loc Dog, pot-smoking foul-mouthed Grandma, underage Pops, and gang members Preach and Crazy Legs.
+Tray gets an education about life on the streets from his psychotic, gun-toting cousin Loc Dog, pot-smoking foul-mouthed Grandma, underage father, and gang members Preach and Crazy Legs.
 At a picnic, Tray falls for the infamous Dashiki, who has seven kids, much to the distaste of ex-convict Toothpick, who happens to be her ex-boyfriend.
 When Ashtray and Loc Dog head out to buy some snacks, Toothpick and his crew, Al Dog and Sam, confront Ashtray and hold him at gunpoint until Loc Dog threatens them with a nuclear missile mounted in the back of his truck, whereupon Toothpick and his gang flee the scene.

 Loc Dog and Ashtray are harassed in a Korean store by the owners, and Loc Dog shoots at them when they make a remark about his mother.
 The two are then confronted by "The Man" (a mysterious white government figure), who kills the Koreans and tosses them his gun to frame them and leaves.

-Meanwhile, Ashtray and Loc Dog's Grandma ride to church and another elderly woman disses her, resulting in a breakdancing contest that Grandma wins.
+Meanwhile, Ashtray and Loc Dog's Grandma rides to church and another elderly woman disses her, resulting in a breakdancing contest that Grandma wins.

-Ashtray visits Dashiki where they engage in sexual intercourse and Dashiki immediately claims he has impregnated her.
-Feeling like he's not responsible enough to be the father, Dashiki kicks him out.
+Ashtray visits Dashiki, and they have sex.
+Dashiki immediately claims he has impregnated her.
+Not feeling Ashtray is responsible enough to be a father, Dashiki kicks him out.
 Meanwhile, Toothpick and Al Dog jump a new member into their gang by doing Double Dutch jump rope.
-Afterwards, Sam confronts Ashtray, Loc Dog, Preach, and Crazy Legs about Ashtray impregnating Dashiki.
-Loc Dog knocks him out as he, Ashtray and Preach proceed to punch & stomp him, flattening him (literally).
+Afterward, Sam confronts Ashtray, Loc Dog, Preach, and Crazy Legs about Ashtray impregnating Dashiki.
+Loc Dog knocks him out as he, Ashtray and Preach punch and stomp him, flattening him (literally).
 The quartet decides to get protection from their friend Old School, who advises them to protect themselves and watch out for each other, until his mother walks out and tells him to clean his bedroom.